devoctomy/knittedbysteph.com/_posts/articles/2015-12-14-custom-knit-ryder-paw-patrol.md

 ![Hair with normal wool](/images/posts/ryder-hair-1.jpg)

-The wool that I used is {name of wool here}.
+The wool that I used is James C Brett - Faux Fur.
 It's a very soft wool that looks very *hair-like*.
 The hair effect also helps to hide the stitches, so it looks very natural as you can see below.

 ![Hair with hairy wool](/images/posts/ryder-hair-2.jpg)